 Comdex Ranking: NR

 Manhattan Life’s “B+” (“good”) rating from A.M.
 Best, while not horrible, is no doubt disappointing for the company.
-Many financial advisers recommend a minimum score of A- or A when purchasing life insurance.
+Many financial advisers recommend a minimum A- or A score when purchasing life insurance.

 Where most life insurance companies report their A.M.
 Best grades on their websites, Manhattan Life instead advertises its “A” financial stability rating from lesser-known Demotech, Inc.